TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 106/Psalms 106.38.md

 ---

-And shed innocent blood, Even the blood of their sons and of their daughters, Whom they sacrificed unto the idols of Canaan; And the land was polluted with blood.
+They shed innocent blood, even the blood of their sons and of their daughters, whom they sacrificed to the idols of Canaan.
+The land was polluted with blood.